 The shape and size of the guest rooms and suites are determined by the layout of the offices, and here there were some very important customers, so the proportions are generous, and the top-notch toiletries in the bathrooms are by Blaise Mautin.
 Double height ceilings and vast mirrors again amplify the feeling of space.
 The standard or deluxe rooms are very generous, with a very good bathroom and walk-in wardrobe.
 All lights, blinds, and curtains can be controlled from touch-sensitive switch panels, which are easy to find, and all important controls are repeated on the bedside table.

 One of our favorite aspects of this hotel is the swimming pool, situated under the barrel ceiling of the old bank vault.
 The original vault door (think one-foot thick plate steel like a James Bond movie) is still in place though you now access the pool via a different route.
 The pool itself is lined with golden tiles in the shape of gold bricks, and with calming piped music under the water, the pool is both warm enough for relaxing and large enough for exercise.

 Bank restaurant is a glorious space, with 8m high ceilings and opulent decor.
 The breakfast offering is of very high quality with many locally sourced ingredients (try the Styrian honey).
-We experienced some inconsistencies of service at breakfast time, but in the evening, everything was flawless.
 The restaurant has a completely different ambiance in the evening with lower lighting and the backlit stained glass panels in the roof.